Pandaqi/boltcorpse-and-sons/idea_mini_jame_gam.md

 * If it hits you before that moment, you lose a life + the ghost might have a special curse for you.

-## CRUCIAL TODO

-Juice/Polishing:
-* We have more ghosts than glasses, so maybe stop alternating between them?
-Start with glasses and then we'll see?
-* Sometimes it's a bit meh when you can see ghosts but can't kill them yet
-  * **@IDEA: The longer you stay in one view, the further your kill radius/sight radius grows?** Yes, seems fair.
-  * **@IDEA: Then also simply test growing STRONGER the longer you stay in that view.**
-* Feedback when trying to use the wrong glasses on a ghost?
-(Or a clear tutorial thing/hint that actually explains this?)
-  * **@IDEA: Highlight the glasses sprite when a ghost is being targeted** => this should reinforce that rule without needing to explain it.

-Player Progression:
-* Test automatically scaling parameters based on Progression

 ## STRETCH GOALS

-* For difficulty control / better progression
-  * Now the ghosts escalate, but you don't necessarily do.
-So maybe there are powerups or something that will make _all_ goggles faster at damage, or _all_ ghosts slower, or something.
-(Maybe this is a choice: whenever a new ghost is introduced, you can ALSO choose "Ghosts are 10% slower" OR "Every goggle does +5 damage")
+@IDEA: Get powerups/new glasses/something more _proactively_?
+* Probably just by _seeing them_ for long enough, to neatly re-use the same mechanics everywhere. => **This is actually really promising, but I don't have time to put it into the game now.**
+* (Or have one-time goggles that, when selected, will instantly trigger whatever they do and then disappear from your inventory.)

+POSSIBLE TWEAKS:
+* The starting glasses are pretty powerful now.
+Slightly reduce their range of kill (and maybe sight)?
 * When determining ghost and glasses order, don't be completely random.
 Leave those with a higher value ( = harder) for _later_?
 (Should work, but I haven't actually assigned values to glasses and ghosts currently.)

+MORE SPIRIT HELP OPTIONS:
+* Get an extra life
-@IDEA: Get powerups/new glasses/something more _proactively_?
+* Get more points?
-* Probably just by _seeing them_ for long enough, to neatly re-use the same mechanics everywhere. => **This is actually really promising, but I don't have time to put it into the game now.**
-* (Or have one-time goggles that, when selected, will instantly trigger whatever they do and then disappear from your inventory.)
+* Range grows faster (when you stay in view)
+* Bigger likelihood of ghosts being weak to more glasses
+* Something to do with glasses?
+(Get an extra glasses now?
+Get an extra ghost now?)

 Juice: